Badsworth/pfml_scripts/docs/contributing.md

 so that PR reviews are automatically assigned to a member of the team via a round robin algorithm, with the goal of equally distributing PR reviews across the team.

 Since the Portal engineering team includes those working on either the Claimant Portal or Employer Portal, PR reviews are distributed between both groups.

+The API team has configured code owners for slices of the codebase in [the CODEOWNERS file](../.github/CODEOWNERS).
+These code owners will be automatically assigned when the relevant code paths are edited.

 ## Pull Request Titles

 Please title Pull Requests in GitHub as "API-nnn: summary", "CP-nnn: summary", etc. For tickets that have subtasks, use the parent ticket's id in the title, and include the subtask in the PR description.
 When making a fix with no ticket, please use "API: summary" or "Portal: summary".

-This makes it easier to search for PRs and also links from JIRA tickets to GitHub PRs automatically.
+This makes it easier to search for PRs and also links JIRA tickets to GitHub PRs automatically.

 ## Merging a PR

 ### How to merge

 When merging a PR, use the PR description as a starting point.
 Copy it into the merge commit body and clean it up as desired.
+Please verify that the commit title includes the JIRA ticket.

 Example: